In Collaboration with Growing Power

-Chicago Avenue has been the site for a community garden in the Cabrini-Green neighborhood since 2003, where Chicago Lights Academic Success in Schools bases its work.
+Chicago Avenue has been the site of a community garden in the Cabrini-Green neighborhood since 2003.
 It became an Urban Farm in 2010 through an expanded relationship between Chicago Lights and

 --a nonprofit organization empowering communities by helping to provide equal access to healthy, high quality, safe, and affordable food.

 The Urban Farm provides job training and youth development so that youth may gain knowledge about life skills and job readiness, as well as agriculture.
 Families learn about nutrition and healthy cooking, and have access to affordable, organic produce.
 Relationships in the community grow as people of diverse backgrounds work side by side and enjoy community celebrations together.

 There are many ways to be involved with the Urban Farm!
 Volunteer Open Hours are Saturdays, April 5 through November 15, from 12:00 noon to 3:00 p.m.